 Five hundred years ago, when Spanish conquistadors first set foot in Peru, the high Andes had abundant forests of a low-growing and durable tree called Queuna (kay You nyuh).
 The forests, home to to more than 150 native species, absorbed and later released water from rain and glaciers, produced oxygen, absorbed carbon dioxide, and provided firewood and construction material to native people.
 Five hundred years later, these ancient forests have almost disappeared, and with them many of the species have almost become extinct.
 Now the aim is to replant these forests and bring back the diversity and other benefits.

-Ecoan have been planting trees since 2007 and are committed to planting thousands more - Mountain Kingdoms are very happy to support them financially with this quest.
+Ecoan, working together with the local Andean communities, have been planting trees since 2007 and are committed to planting thousands more - Mountain Kingdoms are very happy to support them financially with this quest.
 For every person booking a long haul flight inclusive holiday with us Ecoan will plant 20 native Andean Queuna trees on your behalf, and seven trees for every short haul booking.
-For all the flight inclusive bookings we took in 2023 we have contributed approximately 7,500 trees to the project.
-These will be planted in communities near to Cuzco or above Ollantaytambo in the Sacred Valley.

 Water-to-Go